Sarajevo war ruins

 Currently several Sarajevo

-operators offer such tours, of varying lengths and costs, for groups or individuals, from as little as 30 EUR, others are more exclusive private tours – including the one I was on with a rather eccentric veteran in the dark tourism "industry" (ask at the Tourist Info for the "Mission Impossible" tours); unfortunately this is relatively expensive (currently ca. 70 EUR per person), but it's quite an experience and teh guide quite a character ...
+operators offer such tours, of varying lengths and costs, for groups or individuals, from as little as 30 EUR, others are more exclusive private tours – including the one I was on with a rather eccentric veteran in the dark tourism "industry" (ask at the Tourist Info for details); unfortunately this is relatively expensive, but it's quite an experience ...

 Many such tours also include the War Tunnel